Monash-FIT3170/2025W1-HansRoslinger/Documentation/Handover Document.md

 You can look into how this MongoDB Atlas database is connected to meteor through this guide [here](https://docs.meteor.com/api/collections.html#mongo_url).

+### Google Cloud Bucket

+All images uploaded by the user to HansRoslinger is stored in a google cloud bucket.
+Buckets allows for cheap and robust uploading of images, witih links to the files being stored as documents in the MongoDB Database.

+The buckets are available [here](https://console.cloud.google.com/storage/browser?referrer=search&invt=Ab6sAg&project=hansroslinger-468011&prefix=&forceOnBucketsSortingFiltering=true&bucketType=live)

 ## Github/CICD

-We utilise Github in to track developmnet, as well as to store documentation and run CICD workflows
+We utilise Github in to track developmnet, as well as to store documentation and run CICD workflows.

-Documentation is found in this directory
+Documentation is found in this [directory](https://github.com/Monash-FIT3170/2025W1-HansRoslinger/tree/main/Documentation)

-CICD Workflows are found under .github and involve the following
+CICD Workflows are found under [.github](https://github.com/Monash-FIT3170/2025W1-HansRoslinger/tree/main/.github) and involve the following

-- eslint which validates syntax for TypeScript and React (.tsx) files
+- [eslint ](https://github.com/Monash-FIT3170/2025W1-HansRoslinger/blob/main/.github/workflows/eslint.yaml)which validates syntax for TypeScript and React (.tsx) files
-- prettier which provides auto-linting when a PR is merged to main
+- [prettier ](https://github.com/Monash-FIT3170/2025W1-HansRoslinger/blob/main/.github/workflows/prettier.yaml)which provides auto-linting when a PR is merged to main
-- deploy which deploys the Meteor application to CloudRun, more information is available in the #Deployment section
+- [deploy ](https://github.com/Monash-FIT3170/2025W1-HansRoslinger/blob/main/.github/workflows/deploy.yaml)which deploys the Meteor application to CloudRun, more information is available in the #Deployment section

-We also have configured a pull request template in order to standardise the process of creating a pull request
+We also have configured a [pull request template](https://github.com/Monash-FIT3170/2025W1-HansRoslinger/blob/main/.github/pull_request_template.md) in order to standardise the process of creating a pull request

 ## Deployment

-Our application is deployed using Google Cloud Services, with the following steps being followed in order to deploy the application.
+Our application is deployed using Google Cloud Services in the form of a Cloud Run using request based billing.
+This reduces cost as you only pay for the time to fufill each request, and not the continuous deployment of the application., with the following steps being followed in order to deploy the application.

 1. A DockerFile specifies the instructions to build the application into a container
 2. A github workflow has been created which can be manually triggered (however this can be automated if needed) to deploy to GCP.